Cannabis concentrates are the new big thing in stoner circles.

 For example, most flowers contain around 15-20% of THC, while concentrates have up to 80-90% of THC.

-Since they are so potent, the high you get from concentrates is almost instant and last for about 1-3 hours.
+Since they are so potent, the high you get from concentrates is almost instant and lasts for about 1-3 hours.

 There are many different types of concentrates on the market.
 We recognize several common types, based on the way they are extracted and the part of the plant that’s used for extraction.

-Hash is a cannabis concentrates that is made by separating trichomes from plant material and then forming the resulting resin into a coherent mass.
+Hash is a cannabis concentrate that is made by separating trichomes from the plant material and then forming the resulting resin into a coherent mass.

 There are several types of hash:

 - Bubble hash—made by separating the trichomes using ice-cold water;

 - Lebanese hash—made by drying flowers, rubbing them with a piece of fabric and then pressing the material into slabs;

 - Afghani Royal (aka Royal Border) hash—made by putting flowers into water or tea to separate the resin, and then afterward pressing it into slabs;

 - Charas Hash—made by hand rolling flowers;